jweinst4/jweinst4.github.io/README.md

 I would love to hear anything you have to say, good or bad.
 Thanks!
 ****

+1 - How to Play
+2 - Additional Information
+3 - Credits

 1) How to Play
-2) Additional Information
-3) Credits

-1) How to Play:

 Click the "GET DATA" button on the top left of the screen.
 You will see a question in black text on the left side of the screen.
 You will also see pink boxes with no text in them, and additionally pink boxes with the individual letters A through Z.